Table Of Contents_

 The Bean Envy 32oz Cold Brew Coffee Maker is made of borosilicate glass with silicone rings and seals.
 It also comes with a tight-fitting silicone cap that you can use to seal the carafe and keep your cold brew fresh.
 Cold brews take anywhere from 12 to 24 hours to prepare after you’ve added the coarse ground coffee and filtered water.
 The silicone rings are BPA-free so you don’t have to worry about any toxic contaminants during the brewing process.
 Plus, the entire maker disassembles for easy cleaning — most of the added parts are silicone except the filter.

 Bean Envy’s maker can hold a brew for an extended period, but it’s not meant for travel or to be used as a mug or cup.
 You’ll need to pour the brew into your mug of choice.
 A non-slip base will prevent the maker from tipping over or sliding while coffee is inside.
 Finally, Bean Envy’s cold brew maker is priced reasonably compared to the other options on the list.
 It is a great buy unless you prefer the best espresso machine.
+If you like decaf coffee, take a look at our guide to the best decaf coffee.

 Coffee Gator’s 47oz Cold Brew Kit is quite sizable allowing you to make larger brews than several of the other makers on the list.
 It also comes with a measuring scoop and funnel so you can easily pour your grounds and water into the unit.
 As with other makers, cold brews take about 12 to 24 hours to prepare — the longer the better.
 The carafe is made of BPA-free borosilicate glass, with plastic and mesh-like fittings.
 The filter, for example, is made of mesh.
 While the leakproof lid is plastic.
 The filter slides into the center of the container, which you fill with coffee grounds.
 You pour your filtered water inside and then let it steep for the desired period.
 It’s straightforward and easy to use.